Tapioca boba takes black tea to another level in this Vegan Boba Tea. Boba soaks up brown sugar syrup to make this drink sweet and rich!

 After trying this Vegan Boba Tea, you won't want plain old black tea again!
 Boba tea, also known as bubble tea, is a fun way to have your tea.

 Made with chewy tapioca pearls (or other toppings) and tea, it comes in a variety of flavors.
-The boba have the texture of a gummy candy.
+The boba has the texture of a gummy candy.

 The oldest known bubble tea originated in Taiwan.